Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/PowerShell-T1059.001-Investigation/KQL/KQL-queries.md

-# KQL queries template and examples
+# KQL Queries Template and Examples

 This file contains the KQL template I use for hunting in Defender for Endpoint and four example queries I ran during the T1059.001 investigation.
 Use this as a starting point and change the time window, device name and search terms to match your case.